SummerTree/shaper/src/SketchPlugin/doc/sketchDrawer.rst

 =============

 Sketch Drawer featrure is a macro-feature, i.e. it is removed after its execution.
-It allows simplify creation of sketches basing on existing models without referencing to these models.
+It allows simplify creation of sketches based on existing models without referencing to these models.

-For an example, to create a sketch on exising STEP file model planar face and then remove the original model, to keep only the sketch with copy of contour.
+For example, to create a sketch on a planar face from an existing STEP file model and then remove the original model, to keep only the sketch with copy of contour.
 So, to be able to remove the initial model, there are no references created by this feature.